Lázaro Oliveira

-Lázaro Fonseca Costa Oliveira (born 27 August 1967), known simply as Lázaro in his playing days, is an Angolan retired footballer who played as a central midfielder, and the current head coach for Macau national football team.
+Lázaro Fonseca Costa Oliveira (born 27 August 1967), known simply as Lázaro in his playing days, is an Angolan retired footballer who played as a central midfielder, and the previous head coach for the Macau national football team.

 Playing career

 Lázaro spent his entire career in Portugal.
 He started professionally at G.D.
 Estoril Praia in the second division, scoring a combined eight goals in his first two seasons, the latter finishing in promotion to the Primeira Liga.

 In the top level, however, Lázaro was only a backup player during three years, his best input being 17 matches in the 1991–92 campaign – 11 starts – as the Lisbon team finished in tenth position.
 He subsequently competed in divisions three and two, with Louletano D.C. and F.C.
 Penafiel respectively.

 Aged 30, Lázaro returned to the top flight with C.F.
 Estrela da Amadora, also in the Portuguese capital.
 He would be regularly played during five of his seven years with the club, retiring in December 2003 with competition totals of 148 games and seven goals (plus 211 appearances and 23 goals in the second tier).